ADHD Assessments in Edmonton for Children & Teens

 Step 4: Diagnostic Clarification

-We determine whether your child meets criteria for:
+Our clinician reviews all gathered information to determine whether your child meets diagnostic criteria for:

 ADHD (Inattentive, Hyperactive/Impulsive, or Combined Presentation)